Starting on 1 August 2020 or upon mutual agreement

 The Biozentrum of the University of Basel is one of the leading life sciences institutes in the world.
-It consists of 32 groups and 500 employees that research how molecules and cells create life, spanning the scale from atom to organism.
+It consists of 30 groups and 500 employees that research how molecules and cells create life, spanning the scale from atom to organism.
 Founded in 1971, the Biozentrum has been the birthplace of many fundamental discoveries in biology and medicine, spawning several Nobel Laureates.

-Assistant/Associate Professor in Molecular, Cellular or Systems Biology
+Assistant/Associate Professor in Structural Biology and Biophysics

 We offer a very generous research endowment, including support for students, postdocs, technicians and consumables, and state-of-the-art core facilities.
 The Biozentrum consists of 30 research groups and 250 postdoctoral fellows and graduate students from more than 50 countries researching in fields ranging from structural, computational, cellular and developmental biology to microbiology and neuroscience.
 Basel is the home of a vibrant international life sciences community and provides a high standard of living and a superb cultural and cosmopolitan atmosphere.

-The deadline for receipt of applications is September 15, 2019.
+The deadline for receipt of applications is September 15, 2020.
 The University of Basel is an equal opportunity and family friendly employer committed to excellence through diversity.